This is NOT Reducing-Center Victory Conditions

 (minimally) more points than those who have a greater number of supply centers.

-This is intentional, and is meant to encourage eliminating opponents
+This is intentional, and is meant to encourage eliminating opponents in order

 a draw that they cannot be safely eliminated by the larger players.